 Sometimes we do need information to provide services that you request.
 For example, you may be asked to provide personal information, such as demographic information, if you choose to complete any of the on-line forms used for class registration, special events and promotions, appointment requests, and to provide feedback.
 Additional questions may be included to help us improve the services we offer.
 Only designated staff within Partners will have access on a need to know basis to the information you provide.

 Please do not provide personal information via email to the hospital unless it is through a secure channel (these will be marked, as secure on-line forms, for example).
 Remember that e-mail messages, while in transit, can be viewed by other Internet users.
 If you have individualized information to communicate, please use the appropriate secure on-line form or contact the necessary party using traditional means such as phone or mail.

 If you wish to subscribe to our Health E-Newsletter, we collect and store first and last name and email address.
 This information is used for distribution purposes.
-You can unsubscribe to the e-newsletter at any time by clicking here to unsubscribe.
+If you would like to unsubscribe from our email newsletters, please email your request to BWHweb@partners.org.

 As explained below (see #3), we also collect and log the IP address (and identification number associated with your computer) when you visit the hospital’s web site.

 Brigham and Women's Hospital may occasionally provide statistics to third parties related to the number of visitors who use the site.
 These statistics do not provide personally identifiable information.